s-akinfiev/Learn2code/README.md

 ...

 ***== Quest 2 received.
 Develop an src/edit.sh script for replacing substrings in text files.
 The input data must include the path to the file, the string to be replaced, and the replacement itself (as a string).
-The information on each change must be added to the log–src/files.log.
+The information on each change must be added to the log–src/files.log in the format described in the previous quest.
 Pay attention to the processing of edge cases. ==***

 ***LOADING...***